iamanigeeit/DDW2023/docs/04-oop/oop.md

 ```

 <br/>
-The UML Class diagram consists of three compartment:
+The UML Class diagram consists of three compartments:

 - The first compartment on the top: this specifies the class name
 - The second compartment in the middle: this lists down all the properties and attributes